John R. Hunter, and David Holts, editors

 Southern California Swordfish Tagging.
 The SWFSC and cooperating southern California billfish anglers conducted an experiment to tag swordfish in an effort to identify swordfish movements in the eastern Pacific.
 Seventeen swordfish were tagged in the summer of 1978.
 Eight of these fish were recaptured within 30 days of release and none had moved more than 30 nm.
 There were no additional recaptures from this experiment (Figure 5b).

 Movement Patterns of Striped Marlin.
 The SWFSC began a study utilizing acoustic telemetry to identify striped marlin movement patterns in the SCB.
 Former San Diego Marlin Club president (1980) Richard Johnson donated his time in this endeavor.
-This study resulted in the first acoustic tracking of a striped marlin and was expanded in 1986 with the cooperation of the California Department of Fish and Game.
+This study resulted in the first acoustic tracking of a striped marlin and was expanded in 1986 with the cooperation of the California Department of Fish and Wildlife.
 In all, 11 additional striped marlin were tracked for periods of up to 48 hours (Holts and Bedford, 1990).
 Eight of the striped marlin were donated to the project by southern California billfish anglers.
 Those southern California billfish anglers donating their striped marlin catch were: J. Belus, D. Denholm, G. Jasper, R. Raftican, G. Stotesbury, H. Sutton, and W. Woodard.
 Marlin moved up to 57 nm during the tracking period.
 Maximum swimming speed was 1.5 kt with an average of 1.2 kt for all fish tracked (Figure 8).
 The greatest period of activity occurred during late afternoons, when some marlin swam rapidly down swell in a behavior known as "tailing."
 General level of activity slowed during the night.
 These behavior patterns clearly indicated that the trauma induced by capture and release can be short lived when adequate care is given to the condition of the fish.

 AFTCO Tag Flag Tournament in the Pacific.
 This tournament, popular on the east coast, was conducted for the first time for the Pacific in 1998.
 The Tag Flag Tournament promotes the conservation of highly migratory species through tag and release programs and is supported by numerous sport and conservation organizations.
 The SWFSC supplied tagging supplies to participating anglers tagging billfish and bluefin tuna and provided AFTCO Tournament officials with the results of the 1998 billfish tag results.